atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 ***Advisory:**** In order to avoid creating a situation where people with disabilities have to travel inordinately long distances between drinking fountains or water coolers, all drinking fountains and water coolers should be accessible to individuals who use wheelchairs, as well as to individuals who have difficulty bending or stooping.
 This will have the added advantage of making drinking fountains and water coolers accessible to children and people of short stature.*

-#### X02.3.3 Public telephones.
+##### X02.3.3 Public telephones

+###### X02.3.3.1 General

-**X02.3.3.1 General.** Where public telephones are provided within the *public right-of-way*, they shall comply with the provisions of this section.
+Where public telephones are provided within the *public right-of-way*, they shall comply with the provisions of this section.

+###### X02.3.3.2 Single unit

-**X02.3.3.2 Single unit.** Where a single public telephone is provided, it shall comply with proposed ADAAG Section 704.2, Section 704.4, and Section 704.5.
+Where a single public telephone is provided, it shall comply with proposed ADAAG Section 704.2, Section 704.4, and Section 704.5.

+###### X02.3.3.3 Multiple units

-**X02.3.3.3 Multiple units.** Where two or more public telephones are *clustered *together, such as in a bank of telephones, at least one shall comply with proposed ADAAG Section 704.2, Section 704.4, and Section 704.5.
+Where two or more public telephones are *clustered *together, such as in a bank of telephones, at least one shall comply with proposed ADAAG Section 704.2, Section 704.4, and Section 704.5.

+###### X02.3.3.4 Volume Controls

-**X02.3.3.4 Volume Controls.** All public telephones shall provide volume controls in compliance with proposed ADAAG Section 704.3.
+All public telephones shall provide volume controls in compliance with proposed ADAAG Section 704.3.

 **Discussion:** Volume control is especially important in the public right-of-way, where the ambient noise level tends to be much higher.
 The committee also discussed the need for telephones to accommodate people of different heights and the possibility that telephones could be designed with either dual or adjustable keypads or that possibly the keypad could be on the handset.

 **Recommended question:** The committee heard comments that the function of the text telephone (TTY), when placed on the wheelchair-accessible telephone, may be problematic for two reasons.
 First, the installation of the lowered phone may interfere with the ability of a wheelchair user to make a forward approach to the phone with appropriate knee space; second, the use of the TTY by a standing person is ergonomically inappropriate, requiring bending or stooping while typing.
 Thus, the committee recommends that the Access Board ask a question whether an exception should be allowed for the TTY features to be placed on a higher phone when multiple phones are provided and that the Access Board seek input from users regarding the most usable location for the TTY features to be provided.

-#### X02.3.4 Public toilet facilities.
+##### X02.3.4 Public toilet facilities

+###### X02.3.4.1 General

-**X02.3.4.1 General.** Where permanent public toilet facilities are provided in the *public right-of-way*, they shall comply with Section X02.3.4.
+Where permanent public toilet facilities are provided in the *public right-of-way*, they shall comply with Section X02.3.4.

 **(A) Toilet compartments.** Where toilet compartments are provided, at least one shall be a wheelchair accessible compartment complying with proposed ADAAG Section 604.8.1.
 Where six or more toilet compartments are provided, an ambulatory accessible compartment complying with proposed ADAAG Section 604.8.2 shall be provided in addition to the compartment complying with proposed ADAAG Section 604.8.1